hedemil/EAI2025_RL_FINAL/README.md

 ## Evaluation notebook
 - List all available parameter files (.npy format)
 - Loads the network configuration matching the training setup
-- Runs evaluation episodes with different velocity commands and pertubations
+- Runs evaluation episodes with different velocity commands and pertubations first for trained environment and then for unseen environment containing stairs.

 # RL Final Project Starter Code